Dr. Laurie Anderson, Department Head

 The Geographic Information Systems (GIS) and Remote Sensing Laboratory is a facility for generating and analyzing spatially-referenced digital information, including maps and remotely-sensed data.
 Computing facilities, including a computational geodynamics lab and a computational seismology lab, are continually updated and contain high-speed computers with GIS and other analytical capabilities.
 Computer programs are available for digital modeling of groundwater flow and contaminant migration, petroleum engineering, slope stability, geophysical applications, and geochemical modeling.

-For information on research the Mining Engineering and Management Department, visit their Graduate Programs page .
+For information on research in the Mining Engineering and Management Department, visit their Graduate Programs page .

 The Department of Geology and Geological Engineering offers advanced study in three degree programs: a MS degree in Paleontology, a MS degree in Geology and Geological Engineering, and a PhD degree in Geology, Geological Engineering, and Mining Engineering.